 With 584 spatially resolved galaxies, KROSS constitutes the largest near-infrared IFU survey of $z \sim 1$ galaxies.
-We have demonstrated the KROSS selection technique to be very successful in that we detect H $\alpha$ emission in 90% of the galaxies we observe, of which 81% are spatially resolved.
+We have demonstrated the KROSS selection technique to be very successful in that we detect H $\alpha$ emission in 90 per cent of the galaxies we observe, of which 81 per cent are spatially resolved.

-The key results from this paper are as follows:
+The key results from this paper are as follows.

-(i) At $z \sim 1$ the majority of star-forming galaxies are rotationally supported although they are dynamically hotter than their local counterparts with on average higher velocity dispersions and therefore significantly lower values of $v/\sigma$ (average KROSS $v{2.2}/\sigma_0 =$ $2.2 \pm 1.4$ ). (ii) Typical star-forming galaxies at $z \sim 1$ are gas rich, with gas inferred to account for $\sim 35\%$ of the baryons on average.
+(i) At $z \sim 1$ the majority of star-forming galaxies are rotationally supported although they are dynamically hotter than their local counterparts with on average higher velocity dispersions and therefore significantly lower values of $v/\sigma$ (average KROSS $v{2.2}/\sigma_0 =$ $2.2 \pm 1.4$ ).

+(ii) Typical star-forming galaxies at $z \sim 1$ are gas rich, with gas inferred to account for $\sim$ 35 per cent of the baryons on average.

-(iii) The rotation dominated galaxies are all consistent with being marginally (un)stable as indicated by their consistency with a Toomre parameter $Q \sim 1$ .
+(iii) The rotation-dominated galaxies are all consistent with being marginally (un)stable as indicated by their consistency with a Toomre parameter $Q \sim 1$ .

-(iv) The intrinsic velocity dispersion is not strongly correlated with star formation rate or star formation rate surface density, which may indicate that star formation feedback is not the main driver of the turbulence in typical star-forming galaxies.
+(iv) The intrinsic velocity dispersion is not strongly correlated with SFR or SFR surface density, which may indicate that star formation feedback is not the main driver of the turbulence in typical star-forming galaxies.